growersintl/growers/README.md

 License
 -------

-GrowersCoin is released under the terms of the Gnu GPL license.
+GrowersCoin is released under the terms of the MIT/X11 license.
-See [COPYING](COPYING) for more information or see https://www.gnu.org/licenses/gpl.txt
+See [COPYING](COPYING) for more information or see http://www.opensource.org/licenses/mit-license.php

 Coin specifications
 -------------------